intel/dffml/docs/tutorials/sources/file.rst

 record and data (dict type), with data having a key ``features`` which stores all the data for that record.

-Going over the code, we have defined a coroutine with two parameters self and fileobj, here fileobj is the file object. we are reading from the fileobj file object.
+Going over the code, we have defined a coroutine with parameter fileobj, here fileobj is the file object. we are reading from the fileobj file object.
 Each section of the INI file is used as a Record, with the name of the section used as key for that Record.
 Each section consist of name and value pair which we store it as a dict, under that Record